habeebability/auth-in-next/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+create project with bun
+bunx create-next-app@latest
+setup prisma
+bunx add prisma

+# set data source provider

+    bunx prisma init --datasource-provider sqlite

+1. Set the DATABASE_URL in the .env file to point to your existing database.
+If your database has no tables yet, read https://pris.ly/d/getting-started
+2. Run prisma db pull to turn your database schema into a Prisma schema.
+3. Run prisma generate to generate the Prisma Client.
+You can then start querying your database.

+npx prisma migrate dev --name first migration

+    create lib/prisma.ts
+        add prismaClient

+setup next-auth
+bun add next-auth